How to Publish a Signed Succession

 This guide explains how to publish a baseprint in a signed document succession.
 A document succession must be signed to be publicly shared for the long-term.

-If you only need to create a temporary document succession for testing, it will be easier to follow the tutorial Publish a Baseprint in a Temporary Document Succession.
+If you only need to create a temporary document succession for testing, it will be easier to follow the tutorial Post a Baseprint in a Temporary Document Succession.

 Prerequisites